tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/billing/enterprise/billing-enterprise-api-reserved-instance-recommendation.md

 ## Request for shared reserved instance recommendations

-Common header properties that need to be added are specified in the [Overview of Reporting APIs for Enterprise customers](https://docs.microsoft.com/azure/billing/billing-enterprise-api) article.
+See the [Overview of Reporting APIs for Enterprise customers](https://docs.microsoft.com/azure/billing/billing-enterprise-api) article to learn about common required header properties.

 |Method | Request URI|
 |-|-|